Leadership Overview

 Matthew Martin - Deputy Chief Financial Officer

-Matthew Martin, the Deputy Chief Financial Officer at Grand River Dam Authority, supports the Chief Financial Officer in managing the organization's fiscal health and financial strategies.
-Martin assists in overseeing budgeting, financial analysis, and reporting processes, ensuring accuracy and compliance with regulatory requirements.
-This role is integral to maintaining the financial integrity necessary for the authority's electricity generation, transmission, and sales operations.
-By contributing to financial planning and risk management, Matthew Martin supports the reliable service provided to Oklahoma's municipalities, electric cooperatives, and industrial customers.
-The Deputy Chief Financial Officer plays a key part in optimizing financial resources and supporting strategic investments.
+Matthew Martin, the Deputy Chief Financial Officer at Grand River Dam Authority, supports the Chief Financial Officer in managing the organization's financial activities and strategic planning.
+Martin assists in overseeing financial reporting, budgeting processes, and the analysis of financial performance to ensure fiscal integrity.
+This role is integral to maintaining the financial health of the company, which generates, transmits, and sells electricity.
+By providing critical financial support, Matthew Martin contributes to the Grand River Dam Authority's ability to meet its obligations to municipalities, electric cooperatives, and industrial customers.
+The Deputy Chief Financial Officer's responsibilities include assisting in the development of financial models and ensuring compliance with financial regulations.
+Martin's efforts bolster the financial oversight necessary for sustained operational success and growth.

 Tim Brown - Chief Operating Officer